kiron-khan6244/Assignment-ZeptoApps/README.md

         composer update

-2. Make a <span style="background-color:f3f3f3;">.env</span> file.
+2. Make a [.env] file.
 You can copy the .env.example file and then rename it with .env